syed177013/Local-RAG-using-ChromaDB-for-CSV-files/README.md

 Using this with your own CSV file requires minor tweaks to the "page_content" parameter in vector.py file so as to let LLM know what its looking at.

 PS this is a CSV file we are talking about, The one i used is literally ~19k rows so Vectorising all that does take some time depending on your Hardware when running locally, Unfortunately no Shortcuts there.
 For my 4gb vram it took a decent 19 mins for it to completely process the CSV (Happens only during first time running the program) and store in the Vector Database.
-Wish you Luck when running on yours
+Wishing your hardware a happy execution.

 ## How It Works